Extremus-io/djwebsockets/README.md

 #### Change-log:
+> v0.9.3
+> > Replaced the sending mechanism with queues and fixed some bugs where socket closes before sending all pending messages.

 > V0.9
 > > for some reason, multiple namespaces were not working and so namespace was reverted from regex to exact matching
 > > you can now add base websocket url using `WEBSOCKET_BASE_URI` setting in django's `settings.py`.